Dental Crowns and Bridges in Apex, NC

 - Dental implants: Dental crowns are the visible part of a dental implant, capping the implant and replacing a missing tooth.

 Fixed Dental Bridges

 When you unexpectedly lose a tooth, you may have concerns about how to repair your smile.
 Fixed dental bridges fill in the gap left behind by your missing tooth and give you added confidence in your appearance.
-Our patients in Apex, NC enjoy immediate results with dental bridges since they match your existing smile and provide support for day-to-day actions like eating and speaking.
+Our patients near Apex, NC enjoy immediate results with dental bridges since they match your existing smile and provide support for day-to-day actions like eating and speaking.
 We meticulously match your dental bridge to your natural teeth, so your smile is seamless and looks completely natural.